ddvca/tt08-schoolriscv-cpu-with-fibonacci-program/docs/info.md

 ## External hardware

-Buttons, LEDs and an 8-digit 7-segment display.
+Buttons and an 8-digit 7-segment display.